Dogecoin price declines, volume increases

-In the last 24 hours, XRP, UNUS SED LEO and Four rallied, emerging as top gainers while Pi, Bonk, Ethena declined, ranking as top losers in the market.
+In the last 24 hours, Story, EOS and Bitget Token rallied, emerging as top gainers while dogwifhat, Virtuals Protocol, Celestia declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs